kevinnord/idracUbuntu24.04/README.md

 Change is on line 391

 2. Changed the check to be `24` instead of `18` change is on line 399

+Additional changes for 24.04

+3. change  PATH_TO_RPMS_SUFFIX on line 402